 Internal assessment happens throughout the year at a timing of your choice.
 The assessment process may be repeated several times, depending upon the number required for your particular qualification.

 You will need to register your learners at the beginning of the BTEC programme in your centre (unlike GCSEs or A levels).
 This registration triggers the allocation of your Standards Verifier (SV), who is allocated by Pearson.
-Your SV will then get in touch.
+Step 9 will provide further details about this role.

-You will need to identify a Lead Internal Verifier (LIV) for each BTEC principal subject area (on the QCF framework, e.g. BTEC Nationals 2010) or each BTEC (on the RQF framework, e.g. new Tech Awards or Nationals (2016/17)) programme being delivered.
+You will need to identify a Lead Internal Verifier (LIV) for each BTEC programme and level being delivered.

 The Assessment Plan is prepared by the LIV with the cooperation of the team of teachers involved in delivery and assessment for the programme.
-It is required by the Standards Verifier (SV) at an early stage in delivery.
 This plan is designed to ensure you are clear in how you are planning to deliver the course.

 Assessment of the learning aims of an internal component/unit is conducted using an Assignment Brief (AB).
 Assessments are performed after the content for the learning aim has been taught and is a formal part of the delivery of BTEC.
 All Assignment Briefs include a Vocational Scenario, Tasks and Evidence, and will require the learner to produce evidence that addresses all the assessment criteria related to the learning aims being assessed.